 Only invite people you know.
-For total control, keep the default setting: only let Workspace Owners and Admins send invitations to new members.
-If you do allow others (except guests) to send invites, review pending and accepted invitations periodically.
+For total control, keep the default setting: only let workspace owners and admins send invitations to new members.
+If you do allow others (except guests) to send invitations, you should review pending and accepted invitations periodically.

-Use guest accounts and limit which channels they're invited to.
-Some members of your Slack workspace (like contractors, interns, or clients) may only need access to certain channels.
+Use guest accounts and limit which channels they’re invited to.
+Some members of your Slack workspace (e.g. contractors, interns or clients) may only need access to certain channels.
 Guest accounts are an excellent way to manage who has access to what.
-(Available on paid plans only.)
+(Available on paid subscriptions only.)

 Click shared links with caution

-If you manage a workspace, it’s impossible to monitor every single link that gets shared — so we do our part to help.
-If we identify a potentially unsafe webpage or malicious link, we’ll show a visual warning.
-That way, members can proceed with caution.
+If you manage a workspace, it’s impossible to monitor every single link that gets shared – so we do our part to help.
+If we identify a potentially unsafe web page or malicious link, we’ll show a visual warning.
+That will help members to proceed with caution.
 Read more about safe browsing. 🔗

 Email display Members can find each others’ email addresses in their profiles, but some may prefer to keep this info private.
 Workspace owners and admins can choose whether to display members’ email addresses in their Slack profiles.